bespoyasov/refactor-like-a-superhero/manuscript-en/06-names.md

 // and the program works with derivatives: const dx = 0.42;

-// Not okay, should use the full form: const ec = 0.6188;
+// Not okay; should use the full form: const ec = 0.6188;

 // Much better: